tbartel74/Vigil-Guard/CONTRIBUTING.md

 feat(workflow): add new detection pattern for polyglot attacks fix(monitoring): correct ClickHouse query performance issue
 ```

+> **Note:** Keep commit subjects and bodies free of references to internal automation (Codex/Claude agents, runtimes, orchestration helpers, etc.).
+Focus messages on the user-facing or repository-visible impact of the change.

 ## 🔒 Critical Files - Modify with Care